-PHASEREF: CH2: RANGE? might return PHASEREF: CH2: RANGE Examples is installed in the C1C2 small module compartment.

-8.000GHZ-60.00GHZ for an 82A04 module equipped with Option 60G and that
+PHASEREF: CH2: RANGE? might return PHASEREF: CH2: RANGE 8.000GHZ-60.00GHZ for an 82A04 (or 82A04B) module equipped with Option 60G and that is installed in the CH1/CH2 small module compartment.

 PHAseref:CH<x>:STAtus?
 (Query Only)

 This command queries or returns the results of the most recent phase reference characterization of the Phase Reference Module specified by CH <x>, where <x> is a channel associated with the compartment in which the Phase Ref Module is installed.
 You can use either of the two channels associated with the compartment.
 For example, if the module is installed in the CH 7/CH8 compartment, x can be 7 or 8.
 The string returned is one of the following: